Tortricinae

 (NCBI-index: 572788)

-The Barred Fruit-tree Tortrix (Pandemis cerasana) is a small leafroller that, like many relatives, when resting, keeps its wings in a flat “bell” shape.
-The top of the wing is brown and from above a clear brown V-shaped band can be seen.
-More to the apex a dark brown spot can be seen along the termen.
-Flight time is in one generation from June to September and the wingspan is 16-25mm.
+The Barred Fruit-tree Tortrix (Pandemis cerasana) is a small leafroller that, like many relatives, keeps its wings in a flat “bell” shape when resting.
+The top of the wing is brown, and from above, a clear brown V-shaped band can be seen.
+More to the apex, a dark brown spot can be seen along the termen.
+Flight time is one generation from June to September, and the wingspan is 16-25 mm.
 Larvae can be found in a rolled or folded leaf.
-Host plant: Oak, Alder, Birch, and Bilberry.
+Host plant: Oak, Alder, Birch, Bilberry.
 Dutch name: Kersenbladroller.
 Frisian name:

 Flying period: